-Brian A. Primack is Assistant Vice Chancellor for Research on Health and Society, Director of the Center for Research on Media, Technology, and Health, and Associate Professor of Medicine, Pediatrics, and Clinical and Translational Science at the University of Pittsburgh.
+Brian A. Primack is Dean of the University Honors College; the Bernice L. and Morton S. Lerner Chair; Director of the Center for Research on Media, Technology, and Health; and Professor of Medicine, Pediatrics, and Clinical and Translational Science at the University of Pittsburgh.

 After graduating Yale University magna cum laude in 1991 with degrees in English and Mathematics, Dr. Primack spent 4 years teaching adolescents and studying human development and psychology for his master's degree, which he received from Harvard University.
 He subsequently graduated first in his class and summa cum laude from Emory Medical School and trained in Family Medicine in Pittsburgh.